Tábor: Sights

 Though a large part of the ancient fortifications has been demolished, Tábor still preserves many memorials of its past fame.
-The historical centre is formed by Žižka Square and adjacent streets, and is delimited by remains of the town walls.
+The historical centre is formed by the square Žižkovo náměstí and adjacent streets, and is delimited by remains of the town walls.
 Only very narrow streets lead to it; this rendered the approach to the square more difficult in times of war.
 Many architecturally valuable burgher houses decorated by frescos, sgraffiti and gables are preserved, and represent almost all architectural styles.

 Tábor is rich in monuments.
 There are four monuments, protected as national cultural monuments: Old Town Hall, Kotnov Castle with the Bechyně Gate, the monastery in Tábor-Klokoty with the Church of the Assumption of the Virgin Mary, and the Altar Wings of Roudníky in the Hussite Museum.